alexschmid3/alexschmid3.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year PhD student at the MIT Operations Research Center, advised by [Alexandre Jacquillat](https://mitmgmtfaculty.mit.edu/ajacquillat/).
-My research focuses on large-scale optimization and decision-making under uncertainty, with an emphasis on transportation and logistics.
-I aim to develop scalable algorithms for coordinated vehicle routing to support emerging models for sustainable transportation.
-In the summer of 2023, I interned at Amazon Robotics to develop optimization algorithms for scheduling and coordination in robotic warehouses.
+I am a final year PhD student at the MIT Operations Research Center, advised by [Alexandre Jacquillat](https://mitmgmtfaculty.mit.edu/ajacquillat/).
+Broadly speaking, I aim to develop scalable algorithms for large-scale optimization and decision-making under uncertainty, with an emphasis on transportation and logistics.
+My PhD research tackles design and operations for emerging business models with an element of coordination.
+This coordination requires new models with complex synchronization constraints and accompanying decomposition algorithms to handle them at scale.
+In the summer of 2023, I interned at Amazon Robotics to develop optimization algorithms for scheduling and coordination of robotic drives in fulfillment centers.

+**I am on the 2025-2025 academic job market.**

 Education
 ======

-- **PhD in Operations Research**, 2025  \
+- **PhD in Operations Research**, 2026  \
 Massachusetts Institute of Technology

 - **BS in Industrial and Systems Engineering**, 2016  \